 This thing is incredible.
 It’s massive.
 It’s imposing.
 All the hallmarks of an actual Star Destroyer.
 And it’s in my living room.
 The star Destroyer is my favourite ship from the Star Wars trilogy and having a Lego model of it in such size and detail is a physical manifestation of my love for this iconic ship.

-It took approximately 11 hours to build2, and only because I’d read many reviews of this model, particularly this one, where I was given the heads up on the repeating elements so when needed I could make multiples of parts at the same time.
+It took approximately 11 hours to build[2.
+Kelly said “…what, that’s it?
+In one day?”
+Disappointed much?
+LOL], and only because I’d read many reviews of this model, particularly this one, where I was given the heads up on the repeating elements so when needed I could make multiples of parts at the same time.
 For example the internal frame is made from two identical frames joined together, and the 32 greeble pieces along the sides were made in a sort of production line.
 Probably saved me a good hour and a half.
 Still, after 11 hours, my fingertips were pretty sore :(

 During the build it became apparent how much work goes into designing such a model.
 I’ve seen a couple of videos where the designers of Lego sets talk about the challenges of designing and adhering to Lego’s specs, part counts, and budget caps — it’s not as simple as a guy playing with bricks then Lego commercialising the set.